trebeljahr/trebeljahr.com/_booknotes/bhagavad-gita.md

 summary: true
 detailedNotes: true
 amazonLink: "https://amzn.to/3xlSo2b"

 ---

 ## Summary:

 The Bhagavad Gita is one of the most influential books in history I would argue.
-And for that reason alone it's worth reading, to get a broader idea of different cultures and see where ideas come from and how old some of them actually are.
+And for that reason alone it's worth reading, to get a broader idea of different cultures and see where ideas come from and how old some of them  are.
 It is connected in thought with lots of other philosophical directions, like Taoism or Stoicism.
 But besides that it's a text of deep belief and a window into the religion of Hinduism.
 But hidden in it are absolute gems of wisdom, eternal, never changing capital T Truths about the world, that are rediscovered time and time again by thinkers around the world.
-I think it's impossible to summarize the main ideas, because literally every other sentence is full with wisdom, but some of the key concept keep occuring, over and over again:
+I think it's impossible to summarize the main ideas, because every other sentence is full with wisdom, but some of the key concept keep occuring, over and over again:

 Attachment is bad.
 Freedom is breaking free from attachments.
 Caring about the future and how it is going to unfold is futile, is attachment.
 However you should *still* do your best, not for the sake of attaining a better future, but because it's the only way.